-David Lean’s “Doctor Zhivago” remains as problematic a picture as on its first release 36 years ago -- a movie of great moments but deep flaws that’s better in the remembering than in the actual viewing.
-Warner Home Video’s sparkling DVD transfer, though sharp as a saber and chockful of extras still needs a bit more surgery.
+David Lean’s “Doctor Zhivago” remains as problematic a picture as on its first release 36 years ago — a movie of great moments but deep flaws that’s better in the remembering than in the actual viewing.
+And like the film itself, Warner Home Video’s sparkling DVD transfer, though sharp as a saber and chockful of extras (all from MGM/UA’s 1995 laser disc), still needs a bit more surgery.

 Whereas Lean’s previous pic, “Lawrence of Arabia” was grounded in a ’50s look and a moral universe, “Zhivago” was infused by ’60s values and appeal, from its youth-centered casting to its glossy, poster-color production values.

 It’s those elements that now seem weakest: from Julie Christie’s gushy performance as Lara (more “King’s Road Chelsea than Nevsky Prospect,” as scripter Robert Bolt wrote to Lean), through Tom Courtenay’s designer revolutionary to Omar Sharif’s dewy-eyed Zhivago, a character who remains a helpless observer in his own movie.
 Maurice Jarre’s decorative score doesn’t clarify the drama and makes the pic appear blander than it actually is.

 However, the main problem remains the script by Bolt, who was clearly more interested in making a movie about the Russian Revolution, while Lean wanted to make an epic love story.
 It’s notable the dialogue rises to the sustained heights of “Lawrence” only when politics and the human compromises forced by history are under discussion.
 Such exchanges happen only among the older actors, such as Alec Guinness, Ralph Richardson and — in a perf that seems stronger over the years — Rod Steiger.